2Clutch/quintric_coding_challenge/README.md

 git clone https://github.com/2Clutch/quintric_coding_challenge
 ```

 To interact with the blockchain, I used [pybitshares](http://docs.pybitshares.com/en/latest/index.html).
 According to their documentation, there are 2 ways to install the library.
-I used `pip3`, running:
+I went with `pip3`, running:
 ```commandline
 sudo apt-get install libffi-dev libssl-dev python-dev python3-dev python3-pip pip3 install bitshares